vshih/CloudDiff/README.txt

 Detailed description
 --------------------
 Triggers your customized "diff" tool to compare files on Dropbox.
+This can be TortoiseMerge, kdiff3, FileMerge, or any tool which can be triggered at the command line.

-In the "Previous versions" view of the Dropbox web interface, a column is added which allows you to select which versions to compare.
+In the "Previous versions" view of the Dropbox web interface of any file, a column is added which allows you to select two versions to compare.
 Click the added "Diff" button, and your configured diff tool will open, once the versions have been downloaded.

-Requires an installed comparison tool, such as TortoiseMerge, KDiff3, etc.
+Supports Windows, Mac, and Linux as far as I know, though I can't be sure every possible configuration is covered.
+Please let me know if you run into any issues.

 Documentation
 =============
 Sandbox resolution:
-- Beacon
++ Beacon
-	- On plugin startup
+	+ On plugin startup
-		- Write a beacon file in the Chrome sandbox
+		+ Write a beacon file in the Chrome sandbox
-		- Pass beacon name to the NPAPI plugin
+		+ Pass beacon name to the NPAPI plugin
-		- Plugin searches known sandbox directory for directory beacon
+		+ Plugin searches known sandbox directory for directory beacon
-	- Change to beacon file directory before executing diff
+	+ Change to beacon file directory before executing diff

 NPAPI implementation plugin
 - Dialog to confirm, the first time